-“We’ll get covered in bidy-bids.”
-Fiona’s pleading eyes and set mouth add, I can’t do everything.
+“We’ll get covered in biddy-bids.”
+Fiona’s haunted eyes and set mouth add silently, I can’t do everything.

-“Come on Fi,” her husband cajoles.
-Simon is my youngest, and least assertive child.
+“Come on Fi,” her husband, Simon, cajoles.
 “Let’s go for a walk on the beach.”

 “You know your mother can’t walk in soft sand until she gets her hip replacement.”

-Her older brother is already showing signs of adolescent self-importance.
-I say to him, “Go get the cricket bat and ball, Caleb.
-Then, I can sit on my chair and watch you play.
+Pushing herself upright from her chair, leaning on her stick, Kay knows how to get her grandson interested in a walk.
+“Go get the cricket bat and ball, Caleb.
+Then, I can sit on the special chair you made me and watch you play.
 You’re such a good bowler.”

-Ahead of us on the track, Caleb makes grand swinging actions with the cricket bat while Simon weighs the ball, tossing it from hand to hand, scrutinising the surface, and polishing it in his groin.
+Ahead of the group on the track, Caleb makes grand swinging actions with the cricket bat while his father, Simon, weighs the ball, tossing it from hand to hand, scrutinising the surface, and polishing it in his groin.
 Fiona chases them, waving a tube of sunscreen.

-I let Bella believe her small hand on my walking stick is helping, and point with my spare hand in the direction of a profusion of greenery growing over a corner of the garden.
+Kay allows Terri to believe that her small hand on the walking stick is helping.
+Glad of a moment to spend with her granddaughter, she points with her spare hand in the direction of a profusion of greenery growing over a corner of the garden.
 “That’s Marigold’s Ivy.”

 “It’s a weed.”
 Fiona says over her shoulder.
 “Needs clearing up.”

-“It’s Marigold’s Ivy,” I correct her.
-“She gave me that cutting to grow over the old pit after Roger got the new plumbing installed.”
+“It’s Marigold’s Ivy,” she corrects her daughter-in-law.
+“You know she gave me that cutting to grow over the old pit after we got the new plumbing installed.”

-“Back then, we were grateful for anything that would grow on this sandy soil.”
+“We were grateful for anything that would grow in this sandy soil.”

 “Who’s Marigold?”
-Bella asks through a face traumatised by her mother’s vigorous application of sticky white cream.
+Terri asks through a face traumatised by her mother’s vigorous application of sticky white cream.